-They have made immense contribution. majority of the Ayurveda students today are females.
-In all specialties, women are more actively seeking Ayurveda education that the opposite gender does.
+They have made an immense contribution. majority of the Ayurveda students today are females.
+In all specialties, women are more actively seeking Ayurveda education than the opposite gender does.
 If they have adopted it as their career choice today, it means they are the ones who are going to be an active changemaker tomorrow.

-Of course, i do.
+Of course, I do.
 Women can help you with your diet, lifestyle, attitude, code of conduct, and much more.
-They have been doing it for years as i said.
+They have been doing it for years as I said.
 As the matter of fact, their faith in Ayurveda is going to be a decisive factor in many ways for Ayurveda to reach and cure people as the first line of treatment.

-Ayurveda is an effective medicine system against all diseases.
+Ayurveda is an effective medical system against all diseases.
 Diet and lifestyle, preventive care, etc. are invaluable wellness practices.
 Such guidelines are included in the National Health Policy 2017 too. the holistic approach of Ayurveda is the need of the hour.